stonecoldhughes/mantid/docs/source/release/v5.1.0/muon.rst

 Bug fixes
 ---------
 - Fixed an issue where ties set in Muon Analysis were not being respected.
+- Fixed an issue where switching to simultaneous fit mode was occasionally throwing an exception.
+- Fixed an issue where loading additional data in simultaneous fit mode was throwing an exception.

 :ref:`Release 5.1.0 <v5.1.0>`